in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - If you do not have JDK 8, go ahead an install it.
 - Configure Eclipse to use JDK 8.
 Refer to "You are not using a JDK" section to find out how to configure JDK 8

+### Should we use Eclipse IDE for Java Developers or Eclipse IDE for Java EE Developers?

+Here is a quick summary:
+- Eclipse IDE for Java Developers - Used to develop Java applications.
+- Eclipse IDE for Java EE Developers - Used to develop web application, Java EE application, web services and micro services with Java

 ### Tip :  Your Project Maven configuration should be configured to compile at Java 8

 If you are using Spring Boot, check configuration in Approach 1.